Frequently Asked Questions

 - Proof of Residency

 - Oral Health Report Form or waiver (TK, K and 1st Grade only)

 - Health Exam Form/Waiver (TK, K and 1st Grade only)

-- Unofficial Transcripts (High School only, Fall only)
+- Unofficial Transcripts (High School only, recommended-NOT Required)

 What programs are available at CalPac Sonoma?